 Certainly, many of the Mistress's escaped changelings have proven to be unusually potent in the mortal world.
 Erin and Othello have both achieved significant power in the Wyrd, and the little girl Aurora, if she truly is one of the Mistress's, is the Seelie Queen.
 Her 'children' are becoming worthy of respect -- and personal attention.
 Perhaps some of them will one day walk the Twisting Accord as near-equals.

 Among the other Signatories of the Twisting Accord, the Mistress reserves her especial dislike for the Sunset Princess, who may be daughter, former slave, rival, or some bizarre combination of all of the above.
 Her conflict with the Collector is a more genteel thing, of subtle jabs and competitions for status.
 Old Red is an uncouth parvenu, unfit to dine with his betters, but distressingly unavoidable.
-The Board is quite simply alien in its present manifestation.
+The Board is simple crass, a cheap, mass-produced knock-off of the Mistress's tailored perfection, though they do display occasional sparks of brilliance.

 Two other facts are worthy of mention.
 For close to a decade, as mortals measure such things, the Mistress had vanished from her realm, to what end and what purpose, none know.
 Perhaps it was a journey, or perhaps it was some mortal occultist who managed to contain her name for some short span of years.
 But the Mistress is still putting her affairs in order from this absence.
 Similarly, the Mistress has a deep interest, as True Fae measure such things, in the workings of the Grigori, the captive idiot-gods entombed in the mortal world.
 Why is an unknown question, but her agents are ever searching for anything or anyone connected with them.